meadowdata/meadowrun/README.md

 - meadowdb: A columnar database designed to make experimentation effortless
 - meadowflow: A job scheduler that automatically manages your data dependencies
-- meadowgrid: A way to run your code on remote machines
+- meadowgrid: A cluster manager specifically designed to allocate resources batch jobs and distributed compute jobs that run your code in parallel

 ## Why MeadowData